RENCI-NRIG/Mobius/docker/Readme.md

  mobius.amqp.user.password=
  mobius.amqp.virtual.host=
 ```
+4. Using Mobius without SDX (network requests would not work in this case)
-4. Update docker-compose.yml for mobius_server to point the below parameters to user specific locations.
+Update docker-compose.yml for mobius_server to point the below parameters to user specific locations.
 User needs to modify the values before the colon to map to location on host machine.
 ```
         # point to user specific keys below
          volumes: